 Located in the town is the High Hill United Methodist Church, located on Schoharie Turnpike.
 It was built from 1857-1858.
 At the present time it is served by the Rev. John Capen.

-Fire Coverage for the Town of Athens started in 1951 when a group of men who desired to create a fire company west of the railroad tracks off of Schoharie Turnpike and Leeds-Athens Road to the top of High Hill in Athens.
+Fire coverage for the Town of Athens started in 1951 with a group of men who desired to create a fire company west of the railroad tracks off of Schoharie Turnpike and Leeds-Athens Road to the top of High Hill in Athens.
 They met several times at the Loonenburg Grange Hall, the White Swan Inn and Haeussler's Gas Station to formulate their plans.
 The west-Athens Lime Street Fire Company was Organized on March 13, 1952.

 Lynn J.Brunner, Historian